RobRendell/gTove/README.md

 * Add option when editing a map to display the grid overlay on the tabletop.
 * Make some improvements to multicast communication.
 * Do not show movement paths for miniatures that are attached.
+* Fix for Edge: grid alignment pushpin now moves grid.

 ## Plans/TODO

-* Edge: grid alignment pushpin doesn't move grid (but interestingly the zoom works)
 * Add texture to template?
 Alternatively, customise mini shape?
 * Adaptive adjustment of the throttle on messages being sent if they're coming in faster than they can be processed?
 * Multicast mode should have a private GM-only channel for GM-only messages, rather than relying on player clients ignoring them.